 The non-metricity scalar corresponding to this spacetime then follows as

 We consider the internal composition of the self-gravitating system in pure $f(Q)$ gravity described by an anisotropic fluid distribution.
 This choice is consistent with the geometric character of embedding class-I spacetime, where the metric potentials are constrained by the Karmarkar condition.
 As noted in the analysis of Singh \textit{et al}~\cite{singhclass1}, the Karmarkar condition in linear $f(Q)$ gravity severely limits the admissible isotropic stellar solutions.
-One can, however, generate new class of solutions within class-I geometry admitting a linear form of the function $f(Q)$, provided an additional degree of freedom into the system of equations is incorporated.
+One can, however, generate a new class of solutions within class-I geometry that admit a linear form of the function $f(Q)$, provided an additional degree of freedom is incorporated into the system of equations.
 We introduce this additional degree of freedom by choosing the matter distribution to be anisotropic in nature, which is a reasonable choice in the context of compact stellar objects.
 Consequently, we write the energy-momentum tensor $T_{\mu{\nu}} $ in the form

 where $\rho$, $p_r$ and $p_t$ are the energy density, radial and transverse pressure, respectively.
 We also denote the components of the energy-momentum tensor of the new source as